Fifenya/Rebuild/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is d under the e - see the [LICENSE](./LICENSE) file for details.

 ---